silphimon/webpage/content/teaching/Statistica/_index.md

 ## What you will learn

 - Descriptive statistics (e.g., data collection, data matrix, synthesis of the distribution of one/two variable(s), relationship between two variables, etc.)
-- Probability and random variables
+- Basic laws of probability, random events, independence, expectations
+- Discrete (Uniform, Bernoulli and Binomial) and continuous (Gaussian, $t$) random variables, probability density and mass functions and distribution functions
 - Statistical inference (sampling theory, point and interval estimation, hypothesis testing)
 - The simple linear regression model